sarpik/voidrice/README.md

-# Luke's GNU/Linux Dotfiles
+# Kipras's fork of [Luke's](https://github.com/LukeSmithxyz/voidrice) GNU/Linux Dotfiles

-These are my dotfiles!
-The name of the repo, "voidrice", came from the fact they were originally on my Void Linux machine, but these files are distro-independent.
-In fact, I now push changes from my X200 running Parabola or my X220 running Arch.
+These are *my* dotfiles!
+The name of the repo, "voidrice", came from the fact they were originally on Luke's Void Linux machine, but these files are distro-independent.
+In fact, Luke now pushes changes from his X200 running Parabola or his X220 running Arch.

 ## Programs whose configs can be found here